Sign up Log in

 • Annual Rate: The annual interest rate offered by your savings account.

-• Number of Years: The number of years you plan to keep your money in your savings account.
+• Number of Years: How long you plan to keep your money in the account.

 How Does Compound Interest Grow Over Time?
 An Example: